veraschue/hu_bp_python_course/README.md

 The course starts with a basic introduction into the language and its uses as a general programming language.
 We will present the basic principles and best practices of Python programming.
-Here is a list of things that we hope to teach you about:
+Here is a list of things that we hope to teach you:

 - Python basics
   - Datatypes